 The Student Historical Society of AU (SHS) is an officially recognized student organization dedicated to promoting the study of history.
 We are devoted to education and advocacy, particularly in regards to student involvement with historic preservation and public history.
-Founded in Fall 2011, the organization has over 25 active members.
+Founded in Fall 2011, SHS has close to a hundred members from every school and major.

-All students of American University are eligible to become members of the SHS.
+All students of American University, undergraduate, graduate, full or part-time, are eligible to become members of the SHS.
 You do not have to be a history major to join.
 All you need is an interest in history.

 The SHS has many functions.
-For example, we act as a free-lance volunteer group for DC area historic sites and organizations.
+For example, we serve as a volunteer group for DC area historic sites and organizations such as the White House Historical Association.
 The SHS also holds discussion sessions and workshops, sponsors speakers on campus, organizes trips to historic sites, and advocates for historic preservation.
 In addition, the SHS sponsors social activities at AU, such as movie nights and historic trivia contests.
 Some past events include collaborations with the American Society of Civil Engineers-National Capital Section and the National Archives and Records Administration.

 HOW TO JOIN

-To join, attend a general meeting of the SHS, typically held the second Tuesday of each month during the Fall and Spring semesters.
+To join, attend a general meeting of the SHS, typically held at 8:30 PM, the second and fourth Thursday of each month during the Fall and Spring semesters.
 Membership is free.
 To find out more, see our contact information below.

 DC Scavenger Hunt - Teams led by SHS officers were each given a list of historic sites and scenes around the National Mall.
 Team members had to take pictures in front of each site, and whichever team took the most pictures of the sites listed won the scavenger hunt.